phosphor-icons/web/README.md

 - [phosphor-svelte](https://github.com/haruaki07/phosphor-svelte) ▲ Phosphor icons for Svelte apps
 - [phosphor-r](https://github.com/dreamRs/phosphoricons) ▲ Phosphor icon wrapper for R documents and applications
 - [blade-phosphor-icons](https://github.com/codeat3/blade-phosphor-icons) ▲ Phosphor icons in your Laravel Blade views
+- [wordpress-phosphor-icons-block](https://github.com/robruiz/phosphor-icons-block) ▲ Phosphor icon block for use in WordPress v5.8+

 If you've made a port of Phosphor and you want to see it here, just open a PR [here](https://github.com/phosphor-icons/homepage)!